 4. How do DG-CA3 computations influence cortical and subcortical circuits subserving memory and mood?

 Essential to understanding how adult hippocampal neurogenesis impacts memory processing, we need to interrogate how adult-born neurons influence neural activity in different hippocampal subregions.
-Although it is intuitive that the hippocampus-based processing of the environment dictates the way we respond to our environment, how encoding operations performed by adult-born neurons affect activity of prefrontal cortex, amygdala, hypothalamus to govern adaptive behavioral responses is poorly understood.
-Example: Raam et al Nature Communications 2017, Besnard et al, Nature Neuroscience 2019, Goode, Tanaka et al, Neuron 2020, Besnard and Sahay, BBR 2020
+Although it is intuitive that hippocampus-based encoding of the environment dictates the way we respond to our environment, how encoding operations performed by adult-born neurons affect activity of prefrontal cortex, amygdala, hypothalamus to govern adaptive behavioral responses is poorly understood.
+A major focus of our efforts to address this question is investigating how inhibitory neurons in intra- and extra hippocampal circuits are recruited to support memory (spatial and social) processing and route information to cortical and subcortical sites to calibrate motivated and defensive behaviors.
+Example: Raam et al Nature Communications 2017, Besnard et al, Nature Neuroscience 2019, Goode, Tanaka et al, Neuron 2020, Besnard et al, Cell Reports 2020, Besnard and Sahay BBR 2020

 5. How do our studies on properties and connectivity of adult-born neurons in rodents inform our thinking of the human brain in health and disease?